Using Trino

 Note

-• For more information about Trino, refer to Trino.
+• For more information on Trino, see TRINO.

-• Data Forest provides the Trino engine in the Trino 367 version.
-Because the Log4j that was included in the Elasticsearch connector has been removed from the Trino 366 version and later, it can be used safely from the Log4j vulnerability (CVE-2021-44228).
-For more information, refer to the official document.
+• Data Forest provides the Trino engine of version Trino 437.
+Since log4j was removed from the ES connector in Trino version 366 and later, it is not affected by the log4j vulnerability (CVE-2021-44228).
+For more information, see the official documentation.

-• The Trino app provides the Trino server, Trino CLI and supervisor features together.
+• The Trino app provides Trino server, Trino Cli, and Supervisor features.

 Check Trino app details